 - Young People’s Needs and Youth Knowledge Movement (YKM)

 - Approaching Strategically: Figure 2: Strategic Approach to Manage the YKM

 - Create & Manage the Organizational Learning for YKM:

-From the citation of Bhatt article a ‘knowledge life-cycle’ in order to create and maintain individual and organizational learning in the organization for the purposes of knowledge movement:
+From the citation of Bhatt article a ‘knowledge life-cycle in order to create and maintain individual and organisational learning in the organisation for the purposes of knowledge movement:

 1.1 Identify new knowledge

 1.2 Identify old & existing knowledge